Bogdy555/BSR/README.md

 Used to create and manage processes.

-* class BSR::Application
+* class BSR::RunTime::Application

 A class made for managing the runtime.

-* class BSR::Menu
+* class BSR::RunTime::Menu

 For the runtime as well.

-* class BSR_APP::Application : public BSR::Application
+* class BSR_APP::RunTime::Application : public BSR::RunTime::Application

 A class made for managing the runtime.

-* class BSR_APP::MainMenu : public BSR::Menu
+* class BSR_APP::RunTime::MainMenu : public BSR::RunTime::Menu

 For the runtime as well.